 2014 – Adjunct Assistant Professor, Claremont Graduate School.
 Claremont, California.

-2010 – 2012 Visiting Assistant Professor, Politics Department, Scripps College.
+2010 – 2012 Consortium for Faculty Diversity Fellow and Visiting Assistant Professor, Department of Politics, Scripps College.
 Claremont, California.

 2005 – 2009 Assistant Professor, Department of Political Science, Grinnell College.
 Grinnell, Iowa.

 2000 – 2001 Fellow/Acting Assistant Professor, Department of Government, Cornell University.
 Ithaca, New York.

 Summer 2001 Research Consultant, Center for Community Alternatives.
 Syracuse, New York.

 Spring 2000 Teaching Fellow, Department of Government, Hamilton College.
 Clinton, New York.

 1998-1999 Graduate Teaching Consultant, The TA Program, Graduate Student Affairs Syracuse University.
 Syracuse, New York.